Ring Knutstorp

-Ring Knutstorp is a motor racing circuit in Kågeröd, Sweden.
+Ring Knutstorp is a motor racing circuit in Kågeröd, Sweden, just west of the Knutstorp Castle and 60 km north of Malmö.
 The circuit was built in 1963, extended in 1970, and modified to its present configuration in 1980.

-During the seventies, rounds of the Formula Three European Cup were held at the circuit, with winners including Alain Prost.
-Ring Knutstorp hosts rounds of the Scandinavian Touring Car Championship, and is a playable track in the video game STCC – The Game.
+Ring Knutstorp has hosted rounds of Swedish and Danish national championships including the Swedish Touring Car Championship, Scandinavian Touring Car Championship and Danish Touringcar Championship.
+During the 1970, rounds of the Formula Three European Cup were held at the circuit, with winners including Alain Prost.
 The track was used during the 1984 European Rallycross Championship season.
+It is a playable track in the video game STCC – The Game.

 Lap records

 As of September 2024, the fastest official race lap records at the Ring Knutstorp are listed as: